 Teresa Winner Blume is a light lyric coloratura/soubrette, musical theatre actress, voice teacher, director and master class presenter living and working in the Boston area.
 She was most recently a featured soloist with Keith Lockhart and the Boston Pops at Symphony Hall for their Bernstein Centennial Tribute Concerts through the Spring of 2018.
 Teresa serves as Head of Voice at the Walnut Hill School for the Arts since August of 2015, where her duties include designing and implementing new curriculum for the classical voice majors, leading her team of voice instructors, vocal instruction for voice and theatre majors, presentation of weekly masterclasses, and directing the spring opera.
 She is a highly sought-after vocal instructor, and maintains a private voice studio.
-In addition to her full-time teaching career, Teresa continues actively performing.
-Teresa was thrilled to return to the Lyric Stage Company of Boston last fall, in their season-opening production of Sondheim's "Company," and singing in recital and concert with various organizations throughout the year.
+Teresa continues to balance her musical career actively performing and teaching.

 Originally from Raleigh, North Carolina, she first pursued dance, piano, French and writing, but after an inspirational trip with an international high school chorus, she shifted her focus to the voice and stage, and has since stayed the course.
 She earned a Bachelor of Music degree with honors in Vocal Performance from the University of Illinois, as well as a Master of Music degree and Performer’s Certificate from the Eastman School of Music.
 There she was a Graduate Fellowship recipient, the Winner of the Jesse Kneisel Lieder Competition, and a Second Prize Winner in the first annual Kurt Weill/Lotte Lenya Musical Theater Competition.
 She received further training as Studio Artist with Central City Opera in Colorado, Brevard Music Center's Janiec Opera Center, Operafestival di Roma, and as a Resident Artist with Opera Carolina.
 In 2010, Teresa was a National Semi-Finalist at the National Association of Teachers of Singing Artist Awards (NATSAA), after having won the Boston and New England divisions.